chase4926/PirateRPG/designdoc.md

   Speed attribute affects ship movement on overworld, and affects the chance to get away Smaller ships have a higher speed attribute, ship gear can also affect this
 # Items #
+  ## Requirements to use ##
+    Player level requirement
+    Attribute requirement
+    Slot size requirement (in the case of ships)
   ## Special effects ##
     Movement speed increase
     Health Regeneration